Home Vancouver Events Calendar Festivals and Events in Vancouver Lunar New Year in Vancouver

 About Lunar New Year

-The Lunar New Year is a national holiday in China, Taiwan, South Korea, Vietnam, Indonesia, Malaysia and Singapore.
-It’s not a national holiday in countries like the Philippines, Japan or Canada, but it’s still a time of festivities for many people.
-As much as 25% of the planet’s population celebrates Lunar New Year in some way.
+The Lunar New Year is a national holiday in China, Taiwan, South Korea, Vietnam, Indonesia, Malaysia, and Singapore.
+It’s not a national holiday in countries like the Philippines, Japan, or Canada, but it’s still a time of festivities for many people.
+As much as 25% of the planet’s population celebrates the Lunar New Year in some way.

 Lunar New Year in China and Elsewhere

-With South Korea, the holiday is called Seollal and it takes place on the same date as in China.
+For South Koreans, the holiday is called Seollal, and it takes place on the same date as in China.
 In Tibet, however, the Lunar New Year sometimes takes place on the same date as elsewhere, but not always.
 That’s in part due to time differences.

-According to the Chinese tradition, there are 12 years in the lunar calendar with each represented by a different animal.
+According to Chinese tradition, the lunar calendar has 12 years, each represented by a different animal.
 They are the rabbit, dragon, snake, horse, goat, monkey, rooster, dog, pig, rat, ox and tiger.
-People born in the different years are believed to have similar personality traits and characteristics.
-Snakes, for example, tend to be wise, caring, hard working, charming, empathetic and intuitive.
-They also like to think through things carefully, value their privacy and are good at talking.
+People born in different years are believed to share similar personality traits.
+The Horse is known for being energetic, independent, sociable, and adventurous, with a strong desire for freedom and forward momentum.

-Although it happens in the winter for most parts of China (other than in the tropical south coast), Lunar New Year is celebrated as the “Spring Festival” in China.
+Although it falls in the winter for most parts of China (except the tropical south coast), the Lunar New Year is celebrated as the “Spring Festival” in China.
 This is why the parade in Vancouver is the Chinatown Spring Festival Parade.

-The lunar calendar revolves around the phases of the moon, which is why the date changes from year to year.
-There are about 354 days in the lunar year which is the length of time it takes for the moon to travel around earth 12 full times.
+The lunar calendar revolves around the moon’s phases, which is why the date changes from year to year.
+There are about 354 days in the lunar year, which is the length of time it takes for the moon to travel around the Earth 12 full times.

 Other Information